 By paring down the number of accounts your employees need to know to just one, you’ll keep all of their settings and permissions in one place to effortlessly sync across any application they use.
 Not only does this make it easy to move between locations, it makes it easy to get employees set up on new services with minimum customization and effort on your behalf.

 Why are we telling you all of this?
 Because MicroMain’s CMMS now supports SSO, of course!
 Along with our new PM 2.0 update, we added the ability to log in with one set of credentials, improving workflow and security in one fell swoop.
-If you’d like to find out more about how our CMMS can make your company and safer, more productive space, contact our team for a free demo.
+If you’d like to find out more about how our CMMS can make your company and safer, more productive space, you can book a free demo today!